PupilMesh/OsAR/README.md

 #### TODO

+- [ ] Update the Icon, App Name, Loadscreen
+- [ ] Update the RN-JavaEvent system bridge to be synchronous
 - [ ] Allow 3D loading of model / marker from local storage
+- [ ] Allow camera and IMU mapping through UI
-- [ ] Write function to map with camera
+- [ ] Create calibrate scene and object to make the object 1 to  ratio with the real world
-- [ ] Load model from JSON in python and in App.js
+- [ ] Look on how to go from 3dof to 6dof
-- [ ] Set model parameters such as scale, position from JSOn
+- [ ] Check on how this system can be implemented from the cloud

 ### Getting Started